divinsmathew/CubeXdotNet-Rubiks-Cube-Solver/README.md

 # Overview

-CubeX is an implementation of the famous [Fredrich Method (or CFOP Method)](https://en.wikipedia.org/wiki/CFOP_Method) in C#.
+CubeX is an implementation of the famous [Fridrich Method (or CFOP Method)](https://en.wikipedia.org/wiki/CFOP_Method) in C#.
 It can generate layer-by-layer solutions to any valid scramble of a 3x3x3 Rubik's Cube, with an average of around 63 moves.
 Only cubes with standard color scheme [with opposite colors as Yellow-White, Green-Blue and Red-Orange] are currently supported.

 # Basics